The Galaxy: A pedestrian-based city (1968, 2003-5, 2015)

 The Auroville Master Plan envisages the street as a common space for all.
 Wherever vehicular movement is permissible within Auroville itself it will be restricted to approximately 15 km/h, a speed indicated by the Mother.

-• There will be no other private or independent traffic systems inside the town (except for emergency access such as the ambulance).
+- There will be no other private or independent traffic systems inside the town (except for emergency access such as the ambulance).

 1. Cycle rental

-100 cycles are now available for daily/weekly rental at the Visitors Centre.
+Cycles are available for daily/weekly rental at the Visitors Centre.

 Next steps: expand the rental fleet by purchasing more cycles and basing them at Guest Houses, ensuring each Guest House has enough cycles easily available for their guests.

 Start a rental fleet of electric mopeds, based at guest houses.

 Discontinue the illegally-operated TVS moped rentals because they are neither registered nor insured for commercial rental purposes.
 Electric mopeds do not require registration or insurance.

 City Transport was started to help guests reach their guest houses from the Visitors Centre and to provide an accessible transport option for those Aurovilians who do not want to use a two-wheeler or depend on a taxi.

 It has succeeded in filling a niche part of the overall transport requirement - there are a number of Aurovilians (typically single, a certain age, female) who use it regularly.

 It has also helped reduce auto-rickshaw traffic in the city area.